 So today, I will be giving you guys a glimpse into my nighttime skincare routine.
 As I’ve said, again and again, a thorough skincare ritual before you hit the sack is non-negotiable.
 This simple task can aid in preventing breakouts, inflammation, wrinkles, and other unwanted skin woes.

-My biggest skin concern right now is pigmentation — scroll down as I showcase my step-by-step nighttime skincare routine with holy grail product picks for uneven tone:
+My biggest skin concern right now is pigmentation — scroll down as I showcase my step-by-step PM skincare routine with holy grail product picks for uneven tone:

 Step 1: Makeup Removal